charlie0129/batt/README.md

 ### How to uninstall?

 1. Run `sudo batt uninstall` to remove the daemon.
-2. See the on-screen instructions to remove the config (optional).
+2. Remove the config by `sudo rm /etc/batt.json` (optional).
 3. Remove the `batt` binary itself by `sudo rm $(where batt)`.

 ### How to upgrade?

 If a new version is released, you can upgrade it by:

-1. Run `sudo batt uninstall` to remove the daemon.
+1. Run `sudo batt uninstall` to remove the old daemon.
 2. Replace the old `batt` binary with the downloaded new one.
 3. Run `sudo batt install` to install the daemon again.
 Although most config is preserved, some security related config may be reset during re-installation.
 For example, if you used `--allow-non-root-access` when installing previously, you will need to use it again.